 Best Crypto Portfolio Tracker 2026: A Criteria Framework, Not a Ranking

-- Criteria: job, chain + exchange coverage, data model (hosted vs self-hosted), DeFi/NFT depth, jurisdiction tax handling, B2B/FEC.
+- The criteria that matter: job, chain and exchange coverage, data model (hosted vs self-hosted), DeFi/NFT depth, jurisdiction tax handling, and B2B/FEC.

-- Honest positioning: Zerion (wallet+tracker+trading), Zapper (DeFi discovery), DeBank (on-chain overview), Rotki (self-hosted privacy).
+- Honest positioning: Zerion (wallet, tracker, and trading), Zapper (DeFi discovery), DeBank (on-chain overview), Rotki (self-hosted privacy).

 - Match the tool to the criterion you cannot compromise.